startos00/visualplanning/README.md

 ### Why you built it
 I want to solve my anxiety of not getting anything done.
 I also want to visualise my research, strategy, and execution.
 Basically the whole project life cycle in one platform.
 ### What works today
-The features, the garden(rewarding system), cards&nodes, mascot assistants, the app logo
+The main features: the garden(rewarding system), cards&nodes, mascot assistants, the app logo, roles/spawing (ai visual planning templates)

 ## Getting Started